ahaan1984/retinanet/README.md

 # RetinaNet

 ## Introduction
-This README provides an overview of the project report on the implementation of RetinaNet, a state-of-the-art object detection model based on deep learning.
+The project is an implementation of RetinaNet, a state-of-the-art object detection model based on deep learning.
 The project involved training RetinaNet on the MSCOCO dataset with the goal of achieving high accuracy in detecting objects in images.

 ## Table of Contents
 - [Introduction](#introduction)